 Almost every motorboat can create a wake, which is why boaters must be aware of the danger wakes present and the damage they can do.
 While common courtesy dictates boaters should control their wakes, there are consequences beyond how wakes may affect people.
 So, what do boaters really need to know when it comes to owning their wake?

 Under Minnesota law, the damage your wake causes is treated the same as damage caused by an actual collision.
 Personal watercraft (PWC) must stay at least 150 feet from shore.
 There is no required distance for boats, but by staying at least 200 feet from shore or other structures boaters can reduce the likelihood their wakes will cause damage.
+Boats that create an artificial wake may require more distance to lower the impact.

 Be aware of your environment and what’s going on around you – this applies to everyone on and around the water.